Dak Prescott Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 - Prescott has passed for 2,045 yards while completing 69.4% of his throws (177-of-255), with 18 touchdowns and five interceptions (255.6 yards per game).

-- He has tacked on 86 rushing yards on 24 carries, averaging 10.8 yards per game.

-- The Cowboys have thrown the football in 55.9% of their plays from scrimmage this year while staying on the ground 44.1% of the time.
+- The Cowboys have thrown the football in 55.9% of their plays from scrimmage this year while running the ball 44.1% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

 - Prescott has attempted 37 of his 255 passes in the red zone, accounting for 47.4% of his team's red zone plays.